 Include here individuals and/or institutions that contributed to the research project but did not meet the criteria for authorship.
 Include a description of the contribution.
 Do not acknowledge funders here; indicate them in the Disclosure Statement.
 Everyone named in the acknowledgments section must be previously informed by the author(s) that they are named in the article.

-“Figure” refers to graphs, charts, drawings and photographs.
+“Figure” refers to graphs, charts, drawings, and photographs.
 Use the original file format and image size whenever possible.
-Upload the highest quality available of images.
+Upload the highest quality available images.
 File types that are acceptable for submission are .pdf, .jpeg and .png.
-Include figure numbers in the filenames of the files that will be submitted (i.e. Figure 1.jpeg).
+Include figure numbers in the filenames of the files that will be submitted (i.e., Figure 1.jpeg).
 Do not embed figures in the manuscript text.
 All figures should be cited in the manuscript text and have a title that is placed within the manuscript text.
 Description of the figure’s legends is optional, but if included must be placed within the manuscript text or as part of the figure.
 Cite figures in the manuscript text as “Figure 1”, “Figure 2” etc.

 The authors are responsible for attaining relevant permission to reproduce and include images in their articles.
 PJAHS may require submitting authors proof that such permission was sought, or whether the images used are from the authors’ own work.

 Supplementary materials are uploaded separately.
-PJAHS will consider similar file types as with tables and figures for uploading as supplementary materials.
-They must be labeled appropriately in the following format: “Supplement A”, Supplement B”, etc. and referred to in the manuscript text in the same manner.
-Examples of supplementary materials include the following: appraisal tool, sample of questionnaires, pre-prints, copy of protocol registrations, proof of funding, etc. The maximum number of supplementary materials that will be accepted is shared with the maximum number of tables and/or figures.
+PJAHS will consider similar file types as tables and figures for uploading as supplementary materials.
+They must be labeled appropriately in the following format: “Supplement A”, Supplement B”, etc., and referred to in the manuscript text in the same manner.
+Examples of supplementary materials include the following: appraisal tool, the sample of questionnaires, pre-prints, copy of protocol registrations, proof of funding, etc. The maximum number of supplementary materials that will be accepted is shared with the maximum number of tables and/or figures.